Llama 3.2 at the edge: Meta bets on small

 The most common mistake with these models is comparing them to GPT-4 and concluding they’re useless.
 The right comparison is with not using an LLM at all.

 Think of a device assistant that transcribes and summarizes voice notes locally.
 Until now, that required either uploading audio to an external API (with latency, privacy, and cost issues) or limiting yourself to transcription without summarization.
-A 3B model running locally solves the dilemma: latency is low, data doesn’t leave the device, and operational cost is zero after distributing the model.
+A 3B model running locally solves the dilemma.

 Another paradigmatic case is text classification and routing.
 A 1B model can decide whether an email is urgent, a task, an ignorable notification, or content requiring human attention.
 Doing this with an API call per email is unsustainable at scale; doing it locally is almost free.

 The third case, which will grow fast, is offline personalization.
-Apps that adapt behavior to the user’s history without sending anything to external servers.
-A local recommendation engine, a writing assistant that learns your style, personalized content filters.
-All of this becomes feasible with a 3B running as inference engine.
+Apps that adapt behavior to the user’s history without sending anything to external servers: a local recommendation engine, a writing assistant that learns your style, personalized content filters.

 Comparison with the competition

-Qwen 2.5 3B is probably the best of the group on code tasks, and has excellent multilingual support, particularly strong on Chinese and Asian languages.
+- Alibaba’s Qwen 2.5 3B: probably the best of the group on code tasks, with excellent multilingual support — particularly Chinese and Asian languages.
 Full Apache 2.0 licensing makes it the most flexible alternative for commercial use.

 In practice, the choice among these four isn’t dramatic, and benchmark differences get eaten up quickly by modest domain-specific fine-tuning.
 What does matter a lot is licensing and ecosystem: Llama is by far the model with the most tools, tutorials, and community support.